tapthoughts/Shortify/README.md

 # ***Shortify***
 ## ***Faster than 4x***
- Shortify provides summary of the video contents and also generates a shorter version of it by cropping it, depending upon some frames which are chosen using Machine Learning.
+ Shortify provides summary of the video contents and also generates a shorter version by cropping it, depending upon the frames chosen using Machine Learning.